 2. Eating Water-Rich Foods

-Fruits and vegetables such as watermelon, cucumbers, and leafy greens provide internal hydration and essential nutrients.
+Cucumbers, watermelon, pears, cabbage, and leafy greens provide moisture and nutrients.

 3. Protecting Against Environmental Stressors